r0but/SoliPort/README.md

 # Level Creation
 https://sites.google.com/site/solitongame/home/level-creation

 Level creation in Soliton is simple!
-Just open up your favorite text editor, and start placing characters to shape out your level.
+Just open up your favorite text editor (I recommend `m-x artist-mode` in Emacs), and start placing characters to shape out your level.
 Here is what each character means:

 (+ - | \ / X) are wall tiles.
 Players and enemies cannot walk on these tiles, so use them to shape your level.